cloudmaven/documentation/pages/ccs/ccs_precis.md

 - Metagenomics of methane-consuming microbial communities
 - Enzyme inhibition by molecular structure
 - Peptide scaffolding enumeration and design: Large-scale computing using the Rosetta protein folding toolkit

-## Library science: With Suzallo Library

-- LIDARY: A pilot study providing geospatial LIDAR data as an open, curated digital resource
-- Proof-of-concept curation of an epigenome imputation engine (see above: student projects)
-- Migration to the cloud of [BrainInfo.org](http://braininfo.org/) including [NeuroNames](https://en.wikipedia.org/wiki/NeuroNames)

 ## Ocean science